Likith-tech/visioncraft-ai-image-generator/README.md

 > Models must be available in the local Hugging Face cache or downloaded once on the host machine (outside this repo).

 ---
+## 🧠 Background: GANs vs Diffusion Models

+Generative AI image models mainly evolved through two major approaches:

+### **GANs (Generative Adversarial Networks)**
+- Use a **Generator** (creates images) and a **Discriminator** (checks realism)
+- Trained in an adversarial setting, often unstable and difficult to tune
+- Can generate sharp and realistic images but prone to mode collapse
+- Used in earlier models like StyleGAN

+### **Diffusion Models**
+- Add noise to images gradually during training and learn to reverse the noise step-by-step
+- Much more stable and easier to train than GANs
+- Produce higher-quality and more consistent outputs
+- State-of-the-art for image synthesis today

+### **Why VisionCraft uses Diffusion**
+- Based on **Stable Diffusion**, a **Latent Diffusion Model (LDM)** that operates in a compressed latent space
+- Faster & more memory-efficient than pixel-space diffusion
+- Enables **high-quality generation on normal GPUs or even CPU**

+---

 ## ⚙️ Tech Stack